 Fire Safety: Use of fire or smoke-producing items such as Bunsen burners, portable stoves, kerosene lamps, candles, pipes and cigarettes is prohibited.
+In rental houses, fire places may not be used.
+Covering or disabling a smoke detector or other fire detection device is prohibited.
+In rental houses, residents are responsible for making sure that their detectors are working.
 Fire Department personnel, Campus Safety personnel and/or Residence Life staff may enter rooms and living areas during fire alarms to ensure compliance with evacuation procedures.
 The college reserves the right to assess living units and/or individuals for the cost of responding to false alarms.

 - A host of a guest must have the permission of roommate(s).
 Since the residents of a residence hall room are the ones most aware of the actions in that room, the residence life staff must rely on the roommate(s) to bring any guest policy infractions to their attention.
-If a roommate(s) is uncomfortable with guests in the room, he/she can seek the help of the residence life staff to rectify the situation.
+If a roommate(s) is uncomfortable with guests in the room, they can seek the help of the Residence Life staff to rectify the situation.

-- The presence of guests must not restrict the free access of legitimate occupant to all common spaces and private spaces they may have or create any situation that infringes on the right of the roommate(s) to remain undisturbed.
+- The presence of guests must not restrict the free access of floor or building residents to all common spaces and private spaces they may have or create any situation that infringes on the right of the roommate(s) to remain undisturbed.

 - The presence of a guest must not be constant or continuous.